Community Bible Church of Northern Westchester

 One of the original members of our church was driving past the building and happened to meet the owner who agreed to sell it.
 In the fall of 1970, the property was purchased by the ten families who began CBC.

 Since then the building has been expanded and remodeled, but the original tavern feel remains.
-Our present auditorium was originally the tavern dining room, complete with stone fireplace.
+Our present sanctuary was originally the tavern dining room, complete with stone fireplace.
 Our lounge was formerly the covered gas station attached to the tavern.
 These log cabin rooms are complemented by more modern portions of our building, including a coffeehouse-style space we call the “Kitchawan Cafe.”